tinne26/ggfnt/specification.md

 The font's basic size is considered to be `Ascent + Descent`.
 The `LineGap` must be applied between lines of this size, without also adding the extra ascents and descents.
 This could lead to overlaps in some extreme cases.
 A font without extra ascents and extra descents will be referred to as a "tightly sized" font.

 Having `ExtraDescent` is very uncommon among languages using the latin alphabet, as even the languages that use hooks like "ᶏ" and "ꞔ" rarely descend more than "g", "q" and other common letters.
-An exception is if only "capital" letters are used (e.g. "Ƒ", "Ģ" or even "Ç").
+An exception is if only "capital" letters are used (since you can have characters like "Ƒ", "Ģ" or "Ç").
+TODO: ascent and descent are too ambiguous.
+Sometimes certain punctuation symbols or parentheses can exceed the ascent and descent of the upper and lowercase letters.
+I need to either change fields to be less ambiguous or define clearer policies around what we should include in ascent / descent.

+ (TODO: decide about this; while centering can get weird, it's unclear what should be the policy in deciding what belongs or does not belong to the descent.
+One idea would be to have an extra field for it, but it gets kinda weird too. is line height ascent + descent + punctDescent then, or what? it's tricky... but unlike in vectorial fonts, this is a real problem because parens and so on often exceed the basic line dimensions... but even if you make the distinction in the metrics, dealing with it in practical code gets annoying. and then, what about file names?
+6d0 might refer to punctuation or uppercase... false advertising, yikes.
+DECIDE, THIS IS IMPORTANT)

 The `ExtraAscent` is quite common unless the font actively "squeezes" capital letters to accommodate accents and diacritic marks like "Ä", "É", "Û" and similar.
 Some fonts may use a feature flag to make squeezing optional.
 Squeezing letters is not aesthetic and should be avoided, but on some low-res games it might be necessary.
 If you only want to do it for the retro feel... please seek help.

 `ExtraAscent` and `ExtraDescent` also needs to be used in some fonts with animated or decorated glyphs in order to account for the required extra space.

-The `LowercaseAscent` should be set to 0 when no lowercase version of the letters exist.
+The `MidlineAscent` should be set to 0 when no lowercase version of the letters exist.
 Having unicode mappings from lowercase letters to their capitalized glyphs is discouraged; being strict is better in the font definition context.
 Diacritic marks on lowecase letters must not be considered for this ascent value.
 Finally, if lowercase letters are shaped as uppercase letters (changing only the size of lowercase and uppercase letters, known as "small-caps"), this metric still applies and must be set.
 This can also be done conditionally with a feature flag.

 If any of the fields is proven to be incorrect during parsing (ascent, extra ascent, etc.), strict parsing should immediately return an error.
 That being said, verifications can be expensive, so default parsing methods might omit some of these checks that are linear on the amount of font glyphs.